 To treat this disease, use antiparasitic drugs like Levamisole.

 Ich is another common disease that can attack your pet at any time.
-This ailment is caused mainly byan external protozoan parasite.
+An external protozoan parasite causes this ailment.

 Here are some common symptoms: